Adelaide Omonia Cobras FC: History

-In 2009 the Adelaide Cobras finally achieved promotion to the top tier of FFSA being the NPL or first division by finishing minor premiers.
-The club played off in a Grand Final at Hindmarsh Stadium against Cumberland United which finished 1-1 after ET and were unlucky to go down 5-4 on penalties.
+In 2009 the Adelaide Cobras finally was promoted to the top tier of FFSA being the NPL or first division by finishing minor premiers.
+The club played off in a Grand Final at Hindmarsh Stadium against Cumberland United which finished 1-1 after ET and lost 5-4 on penalties.

-In 2010 the club played in the NPL for the first time and whilst being competitive, unfortunately were relegated back to the 2nd division.
+In 2010 the club played in the NPL for the first time and were then relegated back to the 2nd division.

 After consolidating for two seasons the Adelaide Cobras again challenged for the Div 2 title in 2012, under coach Maged Ibrahim.
-In a pulsating finish to the year (no finals played that season) the Cobras defeated Salisbury 7-4 in Round 22 and only lost top spot by goal difference to Para Hills.
-Nonetheless a 2nd place finish saw the Cobras promoted back to the NPL in 2013.
+In a finish to the year (no finals played that season) the Cobras defeated Salisbury 7-4 in Round 22 and only lost top spot by goal difference to Para Hills.
+A 2nd place finish saw the Cobras promoted back to the NPL in 2013.

 The 2013 season in the top flight again proved difficult with the club finishing 2nd bottom and relegated back to Division 2.
 In 2014 and 2015 the Adelaide Cobras competed in Division 2 before the FFSA once again decided to introduce a Third division named State League 2.
-An eleventh place finish in 2015 (11th out of 16 teams) unluckily saw the Cobras placed in State League 2 for 2016.
+An eleventh place finish in 2015 (11th out of 16 teams) saw the Cobras placed in State League 2 for 2016.

 The Adelaide Cobras remained very competitive in State League 2 with the team going close to promotion to State League 1 in 2017,2018 and 2019, but falling short in several play off finals.

 In 2020 the Adelaide Cobras, under coaches John Falidis and Zep Barca, were finally successful in gaining promotion to State League 1 after finishing minor premiers and finishing on top of the ladder.
 In an exciting last game in round 22, the Cobras defeated close rivals Modbury Vista 1-0 at Jack Smith Park to clinch promotion and top position in the league standings.
 A couple of semi-finals wins against Eastern Utd saw the team qualify for the Grand Final at The Parks, again having to face Eastern United in the Grand Final.
 In a tough encounter the game went to into extra time but ultimately ended in a 1-0 loss.

 In the 2021 State League 1 season, the Cobras remained competitive but were relegated to SL2 by goal difference after finishing 11th.
 The 2022 State League 2 season saw the Cobras dominate the league finishing top by 8 points and clinching the Premiers trophy and automatic promotion back to SL1.
 The Under 18s also clinched the Premiership and Championship double by going undefeated for the entire season, cementing a successful year for the club.
 2023 will see the Adelaide Omonia Cobras return to SL1 action.

+In 2023 the Cobras finished in 4th place on the SL1 ladder and competed in the finals series.